quantumlib/qsim/docs/tutorials/multinode/README.md

 many instances of the same simulation.
 This could be used to provide a parameter sweep or to evaluate noise characteristics.

-One of the key competencies of a quantum computing effort is the ability to run simulations.
-While quantum computing hardware is still years from general availability, quantum computing simulation with `qsim` and `Cirq` is available for researchers exploring a quantum program.
-It is expected that simulation will be a gating requirement to make use of physical hardware, to prove out algorithms both for computability and stability under noisy conditions.
-Many thousands of simulation runs will typically be required to prove out the gating requirements for each circuit, sometimes requiring years of simulation in advance of any practical use of the quantum hardware.

 ## Objectives

 * Use `terraform` to deploy a HTCondor cluster